Home Korean Ingredient Glossary Korean Fermented Salted Shrimp (Saeujeot)

 • Then, Chajeot (차젓) refers to shrimp harvested in July.

 • As the weather cools, people start harvesting Gonjaeng-ijeot (곤쟁이젓) or jahajeot (자하젓).
 These tiny shrimp are the smallest harvested throughout the year.
-You harvest these in the area where freshwater mixes with the seawater off the western coast of Korea in the Yellow Sea.
+You harvest these in the area where freshwater mixes with the seawater of the western coast of Korea in the Yellow Sea.

 • Chujeot (추젓) refers to another small shrimp harvested throughout the autumn.
 These are typically smaller and have a cleaner taste.